(Disclosure: Some of the links below may be affiliate links)

 And just saving on your 5 dollars coffee will not make you rich.
 In fact, for the immense majority of people, it will not make a significant difference.
 No one thing will make you retire extra early.

-I am not saying that it is not possible to retire early on a low income.
+I am not saying it is impossible to retire early on a low income.
 It is.
 But it will require either more years to reach your goal or to spend very little money.
 This is just simple math.
 There is no way around it.

 The road to FIRE is paved with inegalities